 Internal joinery and kitchen fittings

-Repair category 2
+Repair category: 2

-Notes Internal joinery is of mixed design and vintage, and although worn in some areas, appears generally serviceable.
+Notes Internal joinery is of mixed design and vintage and is worn.
 Timberwork, door ironmongery, etc have all suffered wear and deterioration, consistent with age.
-It should be confirmed that all glass doors contain safety glass to comply with current regulations.
+The kitchen fittings are displaying signs of wear and tear.
+The cast iron balusters at the staircase have gaps wider than the regulation 100 mm.